 Team members will be assigned to a series of interviews by the team lead.
 Team members should review the interview schedule and may request adjustments based on that review.
 Any changes in the schedule must be facilitated by the team lead and the state consultant.
-The institution being accredited has gone to substantial effort to produce the requisite number of interviewees, and team members must respect that effort by conducting the interviews as scheduled, if possible.
-Any unusual events or problems regarding the interviews should be discussed with the team lead or the state consultant.havefor the interviews to take place.
+The institution being accredited must make a substantial effort to produce the requisite number of interviewees, thus team members must respect that effort by conducting the interviews as scheduled, if possible.
+Any unusual events or problems regarding the interviews should be discussed with the team lead and the state consultant.
+For a visit that occurs virtually, the institution will provide links for both the team member and the interviewees to access during the interview time.

 Review Appropriate Supporting Documentation

-Team members will be assigned time in the team meeting room to research issues that were identified in the Program Review through the team’s review of the documents, or that arose during interviews.
-All supporting documentation and evidence is the property of the institution and may not be removed from the campus by team members.
+Team members are expected to dedicate time to research issues that were identified in Program Review or Common Standards review or that arose during interviews.
 Since the accreditation process calls for a recommendation based on a balanced review of all available information, team members should ensure that they are as familiar with the supporting documentation and evidence as they are with the interview data.
+All documentation and evidence is the property of the institution and should not be reproduced or transported outside of the context of the site visit.

-Participate in all Team Deliberations and Report Writing
+Participation in Team Deliberations and Report Writing

-Site teams are expected to use a consensus model in making decisions and teams that strive to be mutually supportive during deliberations arrive at consensus more readily.
-Respecting the viewpoint of all members and focusing the discussion on evidence about the institution and its programs facilitates making a decision that reflects a holistic assessment of the evidence.
+Site teams are expected to use a consensus model in making decisions, and teams that strive to be mutually supportive during deliberations arrive at consensus more readily.
+Respecting the viewpoint of all members and focusing the discussion on evidence about the institution and its programs facilitates making a decision that reflects a comprehensive assessment of the evidence.
 Writing the report is the shared responsibility of the entire team.
 The team lead will assign writing tasks which may begin as early as the team member begins to review evidence.
-It is every team member’s responsibility to until the report is finished or the team lead and staff consultant indicate that members may return to their rooms.
+It is every team member’s responsibility to remain engaged in the process until the report is finished or the team lead and staff consultant indicate that members have fulfilled their responsibilities associated with the site visit.

 VIII.
 Collecting and Analyzing Data

-The accreditation team is limited to interview data collected during the visit as well as documents and evidence supplied by the institution or the Commission.
-Team members may not collect data from other sources or use anecdotal information collected outside of the visit.
-All team members are required to keep a detailed record of all interviews conducted, materials reviewed, and the findings that result from the process.
+The accreditation team will utilize a variety of data including interview data from the site visit, documents and evidence supplied by the institution, and the Accreditation Data Dashboard.
+Team members may not collect data from other sources or use anecdotal information collected outside of the site visit process.
+All team members are required to keep a record of interviews conducted, materials reviewed, and the findings that result from the process.
 All information from the interviews is considered private and confidential.
-Any data or quotes used by the team will be reported anonymously or in the aggregate.
-All team member notes taken during the interviews or during document reviews are the property of the COA and are collected by the State consultant at the end of the accreditation visit.
+Any quotes used by the team will be reported anonymously and any data will be reported in the aggregate to ensure constituent confidentiality.
+All team member notes taken during the interviews or during document reviews are the property of the COA and are collected by the state consultant at the end of the accreditation visit.
 These materials will be retained by the consultant for one calendar year after the visit.
-Similarly, all electronic exhibits and/or materials placed in the documents room will remain the property of the institution.
+Similarly, all electronic exhibits will remain the property of the institution.

-Institutions are encouraged to utilize technology (e.g., phone, video conferencing) if necessary to ensure that an adequate number of individuals representing each group can be interviewed.Similarly, the Commission encourages institutions to utilize electronic documents and evidence (e.g., an internet website) that can be easily accessed by the visiting team members.
-BIR members are expected to be flexible as institutions make the transition to electronic media and communications.
-Technology should not influence the outcome of the visit.
+To ensure that an adequate number of individuals representing each group are interviewed, institutions may find utilizing technology (e.g., phone, video conferencing), is necessary.

 Reading and Analyzing Documents